-What is Income Protection Insurance?
+What is Income Protection insurance?

 The Difference Between Income Protection and Critical Illness Cover

+The length of deferred period you choose is a big factor in the cost.
+Other key considerations would be your health, lifestyle, occupation, and how much you earn.
 Finally, how long you would like to be able to claim.
 You could want protection for 2 years from when you start to claim, 5 years, or even right up until retirement.